 Our curriculum reflects the dynamic and diverse nature of this field, approached from a perspective of film history and media theory.
 Students learn to work with the evolving and overlapping technologies involved in the production of moving images, (including film, digital video, 3D animation, game design, and new media), with an understanding of the broadening and globalization of their cultural and aesthetic contexts.

 A wide range of courses is available to the Film/Media student—courses that examine the historical, theoretical and global approaches to the analysis and creation of moving images.

 The Film/Media Program prepares students for careers in such areas as: independent filmmaking; animation & media design; film and television industries; advertising, marketing and public relations; and media criticism.
 Graduates of this program are also prepared to continue with graduate studies, in either film & media production for an MFA., or in a master’s or doctoral program in film & media studies.

-Student Spotlight, Matt DiGennaro, Class of 2013.
+Student Spotlight, Amelia Votta, Class of 2016.